-Twenty of the Best Things about the Salt Spring Apple Festival
+Twenty of the Best FEATURES of the The Salt Spring Apple Festival

 ‘APPLE HEAVEN’.